bjmllr/text_extractor/README.md

 Giving an explicit order in this way will cause positional arguments to be used even if the factory is not a `Struct` subclass.
 If you wish to use keyword arguments instead of positional arguments, pass the list of value names as a `Set` instead of an `Array`.

-It's also possible to give a `Proc` as the factory.
-In this case, the proc will be called with the hash of extracted values as an argument.
+It's also possible to give a callable such as a `Proc`, `Method`, or any other object that responds to `#call` as the factory.
+In this case, the callable will be called with the hash of extracted values as the only argument.

 ### Strip whitespace between lines